tackme31/SitecoreEmmetExtensions/README.md

 - [Translation](#user-content-translation)
 - [Link](#user-content-link)

-All example's result just means a Razor code that is output as the same result.
-In reality, the result is directly rendered as an HTML code.
+All the following examples just means a Razor code that is output as the same result.
+In reality, the result is directly rendered as HTML without going through Razor code.

 ### Static Placeholder
 **Syntax:** `[placeholder-key]`